EtixLabs/game-of-code-2016/README.md

-# game-of-code-2016
+# Educity

-Etix Kru project for Game of Code Hackathon
+Educity is Etix Kru's project for Game of Code Hackathon 2016.

+# License

+GNU GPL v3